allatrack/stack-updater/README.md

 ![](./resources/how-to-use.png)
 * [Install](#install-recipes) or [create](#customizing) recipes on developer machine
 * Copy stack updater with recipe directory to destination machine (server for example).
-You can copy with developer repo? or install in opt directory
+You can copy with developer repo or install in opt directory
 * configure your deploy or provision process to run this script

 **If dependencies check failed stack updater exit with ```code 1```**